-This cross-sectional descriptive study was conducted at the Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER) from January 2021 to June 2022.
-Patients aged ≥40 years having clinical and spirometry diagnosis of COPD by post-bronchodilator forced expiratory volume in the first second (FEV1) to forced vital capacity (FVC) ratio less than 0.7 and with worsening of baseline symptoms of cough, breathlessness, and sputum production in fourteen days as per GOLD (Global Initiative for Chronic Obstructive Lung Disease) definition for acute exacerbations were recruited from the pulmonary medicine outpatient department or emergency department.
-Patients with pre-existing diagnoses of asthma, bronchiectasis, interstitial lung disease, lung cancer, chronic kidney diseases, persons living with HIV (PLHIV), hematological malignancies, and those on long-term oral steroids for more than 3 months or immunosuppressants were excluded.
+This cross-sectional descriptive study was conducted at the Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) from January 2021 to June 2022.
+Patients aged \geq 40 years having clinical and spirometry diagnosis of COPD by post-bronchodilator forced expiratory volume in the first second (FEV1) to forced vital capacity ratio less than 0.7 and with worsening of baseline symptoms of cough, breathlessness, and sputum production in 14 days as per Global Initiative for Chronic Obstructive Lung Disease (GOLD) definition for acute exacerbations were recruited from the pulmonary medicine outpatient department or emergency department.
+Patients with pre-existing diagnoses of asthma, bronchiectasis, interstitial lung disease, lung cancer, chronic kidney diseases, people living with HIV, hematological malignancies, and those on long-term oral steroids for more than 3 months or immunosuppressants were excluded.

-After obtaining ethical clearance and written informed consent from patients, detailed demographic information, smoking status (by National Health Interview Survey conducted by Centers for Disease Control and Prevention), biomass fuel exposure, previous history of exacerbations in the last 1 year, and co-morbidities were recorded in a preformed proforma.
-Symptomatology of COPD patients was analyzed and recorded based on the St. George Respiratory Questionnaire for COPD patients (SGRQ-C) (used with permission) and modified Medical Research Council (mMRC) dyspnea scale (used with permission).
-Sputum investigations, including gram stain, pyogenic culture, KOH staining, fungal culture, and acid-fast staining were performed for all recruited COPD patients having an exacerbation.
+After obtaining ethical clearance and written informed consent from patients, detailed demographic information, smoking status (by National Health Interview Survey conducted by the Centers for Disease Control and Prevention), biomass fuel exposure, previous history of exacerbations in the last 1 year, and co-morbidities were recorded in a pre-formed proforma.
+Symptomatology of COPD patients was analyzed and recorded based on the St. George Respiratory Questionnaire for COPD patients (used with permission) and the modified Medical Research Council (mMRC) dyspnea scale (used with permission).
+Sputum investigations, including gram stain, pyogenic culture, KOH staining, fungal culture, and acid-fast staining, were performed for all recruited COPD patients having an exacerbation.
 Sputum samples were inoculated onto 5% sheep blood agar and Mac Conkey agar and incubated for 24-48 hours.
 For fungal pathogens, a 10% KOH mount was prepared, and the remaining portion of the sputum was inoculated into Sabouraud's dextrose agar.
-Sputum samples were also sent for acid-fast bacilli staining and liquid culture for mycobacterium tuberculosis.
+Sputum samples were also sent for acid-fast bacilli staining and liquid culture for Mycobacterium tuberculosis.

 A venous blood sample was taken within 2 hours or before the administration of any treatment in the emergency department.
-Blood investigations were also performed, for complete blood count with absolute eosinophil count, renal function test, liver function test, and aspergillus specific IgG serology.
-Aspergillus fumigatus IgG antibodies were analyzed using qualitative immunoenzymatically determination based on the ELISA technique.
+Blood investigations were also performed, for complete blood count with absolute eosinophil count, renal function test, liver function test, and Aspergillus-specific immunoglobulin G (IgG) serology.
+Aspergillus fumigatus IgG antibodies were analyzed using qualitative immunoenzymatically determination based on the enzyme-linked immunoassay technique.
 The manufacturer suggests that a concentration lower than 5 AU/mL is considered negative, while concentrations between 5 and 10 AU/mL are deemed intermediate, and concentrations equal to or greater than 10 AU/mL are considered positive.
-Baseline chest X-ray (posterior-anterior view) and high-resolution computed tomography (HRCT) of the thorax in full inspiration were conducted for eligible patients with SIEMEN 6 slice CT placed in department of radio-diagnosis, JIPMER.
-A single radiologist without blinding evaluated HRCT findings to classify patients under different CPA spectrum and CPA diagnosis was based on the criteria of European society of clinical microbiology and infectious diseases (ESCMID) guidelines [3].
+Baseline chest X-rays (posterior-anterior view) and high-resolution computed tomography (HRCT) of the thorax in full inspiration were conducted for eligible patients with SIEMEN 6 slice computed tomography placed in the department of radio-diagnosis, JIP-MER.
+A single radiologist without blinding evaluated HRCT findings to classify patients under different CPA spectra and CPA diagnosis was based on the criteria of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) guidelines [3].